christophdanger/xpress/deploy/README.md

 # MMP Local Deployment

-Deploy ERPNext locally on Ubuntu with the MMP Core app using Docker.
+Deploy ERPNext locally on Ubuntu with the MMP Core app using Docker with enterprise-level security.

 ## Quick Start